MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/nodejs-virtual-machine-vm/azure-monitor-application-insights-nodejs-expressjs-code.md

 ## Edit index.js for logging with Azure Monitor Application Insights

-1. Use the nano text editor provided in the virtual machine to edit the `index.js`.
+1. Use the [Nano](https://www.nano-editor.org/dist/latest/nano.html#Editor-Basics) text editor provided in the virtual machine to edit the `index.js`.

     ```bash
     sudo nano index.js -l
     ```

-1. Edit the to add the client library and logging code, highlighted below.
+1. Edit the `index.js` file to add the client library and logging code, highlighted below.
 Many bash shells allow you to copy and paste directly into nano.

     :::code language="JavaScript" source="~/../js-e2e-vm/index-logging.js" highlight="5-28" :::

 1. When you are done, use `Control+x` to quit, then `y` to save the changes.
-The Node.js app is started and watched by PM2 so this causes a restart of the app, without having to restart the VM.
+Changes to the web app are watched by PM2; this change caused a restart of the app, without having to restart the VM.

 1. In a web browser, test the app with the new `trace` route: